lpmi-13/netmask-slider/README.md

 Just a single page that shows a randomly generated IP address, and the ability to slide the netmask 1's to the right.
-As you slide, you can see how it affects the CIDR range, the Netmask in octal format, and the number of possible hosts.
+As you slide, you can see how it affects the CIDR range, the Netmask in decimal format, and the number of possible hosts.